JKKDY/april/README.md

 April is licensed under **AGPLv3**.
 Small users (individuals, academia, non-profits, and SMEs) are granted an exception via an explicit license exception that **waives the AGPL network-use (Section 13) requirement**, allowing private internal services and APIs.
-Larger organizations must comply with AGPLv3 or obtain a commercial license.
+Larger organizations must comply with AGPLv3.

 See `LICENSE` and `EXCEPTION.md` for details.